monhi/blockchain_tutorial/readme.md

 # Blockchain Tutorial
 Every week, I try to read some essays and articles about blockchain technologies and programming skills.
 Keeping a track of those articles is something that I always handle with MS word documents.
-But now I thinks it is good idea to share it as a Github repository.
+But now I think it is good idea to share it as a Github repository.
 In this way other blockchain enthusiasts can also use it.

 **Ethereum Blockchain App using Ganache | Truffle | Solidity | Web3.js**